Youth Passageways Leadership

 Staff Circle

 Along with the Stewardship Council (SC), a smaller group of staff and SC members works in direct dialogue and collaboration with each other to determine and implement the general direction and day-to-day operations of Youth Passageways.
-We think of them as co-directors called the Leadership Circle, including Darcy Ottey, and Dane Zahorsky.
+We think of them as co-directors called the Staff Circle, including Y Salz, Aaron Morrison, and Dane Zahorsky.
 Learn more about How we Govern.

 Dane Zahorsky